-Service: LABOR DISTRIBUTION
+LABOR DISTRIBUTION

-- Description: Wages and salaries of employees engaged in work on behalf of regulated services and nonregulated activities are assigned or allocated based on positive time reporting through the TIME labor distribution system.
-Positive time reporting requires each employee to report the hours worked for each day using one-sixth of an hour or greater increments, while providing for aggregation of time when appropriate.
-Under this method, employees' time is reported on the basis of accounting codes related to specific operating utility companies or affiliates and/or functional services. - Provider of Service: Service Company Operating companies or affiliates - User of Service: Operating companies or affiliates, including utility operations, jurisdictions, and nonregulated activities within an operating company. - Method of Allocation: All bi-weekly and semi-monthly employees' labor expenses are recorded by company personnel on time sheets and entered into various time reporting systems, all of which feed into the TIME labor distribution system.
-The employee submitting the time sheet is responsible for coding the JDE account numbers to charge the appropriate operating companies or affiliates, business function (e.g., capital, operations, maintenance, clearing, purchasing and/or warehousing, etc.) and regulated or nonregulated operations.
+Description: Wages and salaries of employees engaged in work on behalf of regulated services and non-regulated activities are assigned or allocated based on positive time reporting through the labor distribution system.
+Positive time reporting requires each employee to report the hours worked for each day using one-tenth of an hour or greater increments, while providing for aggregation of time when appropriate.
+Under this method, employees' time is reported on the basis of accounting codes related to specific operating utility companies or affiliates and/or functional services.

+Operating companies or affiliates

+User of Service: Operating companies or affiliates, including utility operations, jurisdictions, and non-regulated activities within an operating company.

+Method of Allocation: All bi-weekly and semi-monthly employees' labor expenses are recorded by company personnel on time sheets and entered into the time reporting system, which feeds into the labor distribution system.
+The employee submitting the time sheet is responsible for coding the internal order numbers to charge the appropriate operating companies or affiliates, business function (e.g., capital, operations, maintenance, clearing, purchasing and/or warehousing, etc.) and regulated or non-regulated operations.

-Time sheets must be completed and delivered to the employee's designated timekeeper by certain cut-off dates established by the Payroll Department.
-The employee's supervisor or manager is responsible for reviewing and approving all time sheets submitted, and verifying that the employee is using the correct JDE account numbers.
+Time must be completed and submitted for review and approval by certain cut-off dates established by the Payroll Department.
+The employee's supervisor or manager is responsible for reviewing and approving all time entries and verifying that the employee is using the correct accounting.

-The TIME labor distribution system used for bi-weekly employees includes the distribution of actual paid and accrued labor dollars/hours to the JDE account number charged based on the hours worked.
+The labor distribution system used for bi-weekly employees includes the distribution of actual paid and accrued labor dollars/hours to the internal order number charged based on the hours worked.
 Accrual of payroll is to facilitate the recording of labor costs on a calendar month basis.
 This includes any reversal of the prior month's accrual.
-The charge of labor dollars for semi-monthly employees to JDE account numbers is based on a distribution of the monthly salary of the employee.
+The charge of labor dollars for semi-monthly employees to internal order numbers is based on a distribution of the monthly salary of the employee.